-The expression is overloaded and ambiguous.
-Part of the ambiguity stems from the different contexts where the term is used.
+The expression has different meanings depending on context.
 On one hand, we can speak about secure voting in the general context of cybersecurity.
 On the other, secure voting has more specific definitions in the academic research literature into voting systems.
 In this post we try to clarify the meaning of secure voting, starting from general intuitions leading to more precise technical definitions.

 However, election integrity is not the whole story.
 Although the concept of cybersecurity includes concerns about data theft and privacy, the emphasis on privacy in the case of voting is critical.
 It’s what separates secure voting from more general problems in cybersecurity.
 This emphasis stems from voting’s nature as a political activity, where the crucial importance of the secret ballot is well established.
 The importance of the secret ballot has been recognized since roman times, and is even enshrined in the declaration of human rights.